felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

     self.assertEqual(response.status_code, 200)
 ```

 `test_status_code()` is a method and it specifies an actual test case in code.
-This test case makes a `get` request to the flask application and captures the app's response in the `response` variable.
+This test case makes a `get` request to the Flask application and captures the app's response in the `response` variable.
 The `self.assertEqual(response.status_code, 200)` compares the value of the `response.status_code` result to the expected value of `200` which signifies the `get` request was successful.
 If the server responds with a status_code other that 200 the test will fail.

 ```python
 def test_message(self):